Hounslow’s Heart Business Improvement District - Declaration of Result

 - Business support and promotion

-BIDs run for a five-year term.
+BIDs run for up to five years.
 To be set up, businesses in the area must vote in favour of the proposal through a formal ballot.